mrciolino/wiki-backup/Events/investigating-reports-of-illithids-on-mardun.md

 ## Bane and Breezy
 Bane insists on coming along and goes on Breezy's ship.
 Bane discovers hes the only one of the dead three not to have blessed Breezy-E so much to Spoops' dismay and Breezy-E's excitement he grants his blessing.

+While on the ship Breezy-E sends drunk messages to his old vampire girlfriend and to Frost, his ice queen dragon girlfriend who never texts back.
+Then he starts playing beer pong with Bane, Luther, and Lokunai.

 ## Descent Underground